erfanmousavi-dev/PDownloader/README.md

 git clone https://github.com/erfanmousavi-dev/PDownloader.git
 ```

-You can also download the project as a ZIP file, but using Git is recommended because it makes updating easier.
+You can also download the ZIP file from GitHub, but using Git is recommended because it makes updating easier.

 After downloading, enter the project directory: